Introduction Click to expand Click to collapse

 Accessing your personal information Click to expand Click to collapse

 Australia Post will, upon your request, and subject to applicable privacy laws, provide you with access to your personal information that is held by us.
 However, we ask that you identify, as clearly as possible, the type (or types) of information requested.
-Australia Post will deal with your request in a reasonable time - usually within 30 days.
+APG will deal with your request in a reasonable time - usually within 30 days.

 Freedom of information laws

 In addition to privacy laws, you may have rights to access your personal information contained in certain APG documents.
 Details on how to apply for access to these documents are contained in the Freedom of Information Act 1982 (FOI Act).

 More information is available at the Office of the Australian Information Commissioner's freedom of information pages.